qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 **Bullet 2: Measurements** <br/>

-The second requirement should be taken to mean that a Base Profile compliant program does *not* apply instructions to a qubit after it has been measured; all instructions to transform the quantum state must be applied before performing any measurements.
+The second requirement should be taken to mean that a Base Profile compliant program does *not* apply instructions to a qubit after it has been measured;
+instructions that result in a unitary transformation of the quantum state must be applied before performing any irreversible actions such as measurements.
 It specifically also implies the following:

 - There is no need for the quantum processor ([QPU](../Execution.md)) to be able to measure only a subset of all available qubits at a time.